When I was 14 years old, I decided my goal in life was to get a 6-pack.

 I accidentally stumbled upon what would become one of my life’s passions: gaining muscle.

-I’m here to give you some of the Do’s and Don’ts with respect to gaining muscle while staying lean and maintaining a great A1c at the same time.
+I’m here to give you some of the Do’s and Don’ts for gaining muscle while staying lean and maintaining a great A1c at the same time.

 Contrary to what anyone may try to tell you, resistance training and type 1 diabetes mix, and they mix very well.
 You can find countless reasons in the archives on this site.